alfiewalliss/Group-Software-Project/README.md

 On the map, there are three types of icons: player icons (showing yours and other player's locations), task icons (showing the locations of your specific tasks) and the snail icon (showing the location of the snail).
 This game uses your real-life location so, to complete a task, you must head to one of the task locations shown on the map.

-If you're finding the game particularly easy/hard, you can change the difficulty by clicking on the 'Settings' tab in the task bar; but, know that the harder you set the difficulty, the more points you get for completing a task!
+When you start a new game, you will be greeted with the option to select what difficulty you would like to play the game at.
+There are 3 different abilities to pick between; easy, normal and hard.
+But, know that the harder you set the difficulty, the more points you get for completing a task!
 So your challenge is to collect as many points as you can before being caught by the dreaded snail!
 Do you have what it takes to defeat him? 🐌

 ## INSTALLATION GUIDE

 There is no installation required!
 The game is hosted on a google cloud server.
 To access the game please visit the following link ===[GAME LINK]====

-To run the game locally, move into the 'techical doc' trajectory and run 'python manage.py runserver' in terminal (make sure all migrations are done first).
+To run the game locally, move into the 'techical doc' trajectory and first run 'pip install -r requirements.txt' to install all the software requirements then run 'python manage.py runserver' in terminal (make sure all migrations are done first via 'python manage.py makemigrations' 'python manage.py migrate').

 ## KNOWN BUGS AND FIXES